 The baby name Sophia ranks among the most popular choices for girls worldwide.
-But did it all start with a big ol’ misunderstanding?
+With a powerful meaning and stylish sound, it’s no surprise Sophia is a favorite today.

 Thanks to Sophie for suggesting our Baby Name of the Day.